-If journaling is something you want to make a habit of in 2022, you may be wondering exactly how to get started.
+If journaling is something you want to make a habit of, you may be wondering exactly how to get started.
 Luckily, there are tons of great journal ideas for beginners, from the prompts you use to the actual journal you utilize, so you won’t be left hanging.

 As you start your first journal entry, try not to put too much pressure on yourself.
 Remember, there’s no "wrong" or "right" way to do it.
 Whether the idea of art journaling excites or you’d rather try your hand at dream journaling or bullet journaling (the style that Silk + Sonder is most closely aligned with!), there are tons of options out there — and in our opinion, there’s something for everyone.